gtsagkatakis/ETCN/README.md

 Dataset is also available at https://figshare.com/articles/dataset/E-TCN_dataset/19236876

-The code can be executed on the Google Colab here
+The code can be directly executed on the Google Colab (see code)